luthra2059/react-stripe-payment-gateway/README.md

 ### Note

 To run this project first run the command `npm start` from the main directory and the open a new terminal and move to `stripebackend` directory and run the command `npm start`.
-Also you need to create an account on stripe and add your api keys on app.js and index.js
+Also you need to create an account on stripe and add your api keys in app.js and index.js